2025 organisational change proposal

 The Victorian Fisheries Authority (VFA) was established in 2016 and since that time has driven great fishing outcomes across Victoria.

-We have transitioned the 700-tonne commercial net fishery out of Port Phillip Bay and Gippsland Lakes, we now stock 10 million fish a year (more than every state and territory in Australia combined), we have made parking and launching at all boat ramps in Victoria free and we work with Victoria's 330 angling clubs to get more Victorians into fishing every day.
+The VFA has transitioned the 700-tonne commercial net fishery out of Port Phillip Bay and Gippsland Lakes, now stocking 10 million fish a year (more than every state and territory in Australia combined), we have made parking and launching at all boat ramps in Victoria free and we work with Victoria's 330 angling clubs to get more Victorians into fishing every day.

-On Thursday 13 February we presented to our team members a Clause 11 proposal aimed to ensure we continue to adapt to changes to our fisheries.
+On Thursday 13 February 2025 a restructure proposal aimed at ensuring we continue to adapt to changes in our fisheries was presented to the organisation.
 This is a proposal only and is currently out for consultation with our affected team members.

 The key elements of the proposal are:

-- Reduce our current staffing profile on Port Phillip Bay to reflect the removal of the 700-tonne commercial net fishery and the high compliance levels and refocus on deliberate poaching.
+• Reduce our current staffing profile on Port Phillip Bay to reflect the removal of the 700-tonne commercial net fishery, high compliance levels (90%) and to focus on deliberate poaching.

-- The proposal includes 3 new Fisheries Offices at Tooradin, Carrum and St Leonards staffed with Officers at these fishing hot spots who will engage with the public and ensure there is compliance coverage across Port Phillip and Western Port.
+• The proposal includes 3 new public-facing community hubs at Tooradin, Carrum and St Leonards staffed with a total of 9 officers who will engage with the community and continue to ensure there is compliance coverage across Port Phillip and Western Port.

 Areas that will not change under the proposal:

-- All our Fisheries Officers will continue to be Authorised Officers who carry a badge and can issue fines and undertake inspections as they currently do.
+• All our Fisheries Engagement Officers will continue to be Authorised Officers who carry a badge and can issue fines and undertake inspections as they currently do.

 We are committed to open, authentic consultation with our people and their union representatives.